Quinos2003/Roomdle/README.md

 To get started with Roomdle, follow these steps:

 1. Clone this repository to your local machine.
-2. Install the required dependencies by running `npm install`.
+2. Install the required dependencies by running `pip install -r requirements.txt`.
-3. Create a Firebase project and add your Firebase credentials to the appropriate files.
+3. Create a PostgreSQL database and add your database credentials to the `settings.py` file.
+4. Run the database migrations by running `python manage.py migrate`.
-4. Start the app by running `npm start` or `expo start`.
+5. Start the development server by running `python manage.py runserver`.

 ## Contributing